 A survey of the short story and novella from Kafka to the present.
-Students will be asked to write at least three essays on literary topics.
-Prerequisites: Two of ENGL 101, 102, 103, 104, 107 3 CR / (3,0)
+Students will write at least three essays on literary topics.

 ENGL 215 UT Children's Literature I

 A study of children's literature focussing on the different genres: fantasy, realistic fiction, science fiction, historical fiction, etc.